 As well as hosting public announcements and speeches from prime ministers, the council-owned Hall served primarily as home of the Hallé Orchestra (all the way through to 1996), but less than 100 years after opening it required major rebuilding work after being targeted by the Luftwaffe during the Blitz.
 Her Majesty the Queen officially re-opened it in a ceremony in 1951.

 Nonetheless, the building is best known for hosting a couple of famous – some would say infamous – gigs in rock music history.

-The first was in a Bob Dylan show in May 1966 – a gig that signified the American troubadour’s split with the rigid folk tradition of acoustic guitar and harmonica.
+The first was a Bob Dylan show in May 1966 – a set that signified the American troubadour’s split with the rigid folk tradition of acoustic guitar and harmonica.
 Beginning to experiment and expand his musical horizons on record and in concert, Dylan plugged in his guitar to play some songs electric, subsequently inciting audible cries of “Judas” from sections of the audience.

 Many other bands and artists in their prime have played the venue throughout its storied history, including The Rolling Stones and Pink Floyd.

 It also hosted a several sporting events, including the Tony Barlow-John McCluskey bout in January 1967.

 Sadly, The Free Trade Hall was sold by the council to private developers in 1997 and Hotel chain Radisson promptly took over to make it a Radisson Edwardian Hotel.

 Location: Free Trade Hall, Peter Street, Manchester, England M2 5GP

 Dreamed up by music impresario and entrepreneur Tony Wilson and New Order manager Rob Gretton as a place for the Factory Records crowd to party in a then staid city nightlife scene, the now world-famous Haçienda venue first opened its doors in June 1982.